vicramon/ember-tutorial/chapters/ember-route.md

 ## Grabbing Other Objects

-Routes are the one place where we can reach across our app.
+Routes are the one place where you can reach across your app.
 Usually you do this give the controller the information it needs.

 `@modelFor('routeName')` will return the current model for that route.
-You often use this to get the model of a route that that your current route is nested under.

 `@controllerFor('controllerName')` will get that controller object.
 Sometimes you may want to get the model for that controller, in which case you would do `@controllerFor('controllerName').get('model')`.